MicrosoftDocs/dataexplorer-docs/data-explorer/database-script.md

 ---
 # Configure a database using a Kusto Query Language script

-You can run a Kusto Query Language script to configure your database during ARM template deployment.
+You can run a Kusto Query Language script to configure your database during Azure Resource Management (ARM) template deployment.
 A script is a list of one or more [control commands](kusto/management/index.md), each separated by one line break, and is created as a resource that will be accessed with the ARM template.
 The script can only run control commands that start with the following verbs:

 * `.create`
 * `.create-or-alter`